anegg0/doc.palm.readthedocs/docs/index.md

 ## Why develop on Palm?

-Powered by the $Palm token, the ecosystem empowers creators and artists to mint energy-effecient NFTs with low gas fees and fast transaction finality.
+Powered by the $Palm token, the ecosystem empowers creators and artists to mint energy-efficient NFTs with low gas fees and fast transaction finality.

 Use JSON-RPCs hosted by [Infura] to interact with the Palm network.
 The network supports